 Your cat has a biological drive to mate, and her inability to do so defies her basic instincts.
 You can distract your cat with play, fun activities, and affection.
 You can also keep your cat calm with scents and music.
 However, don’t deviate from routine, as cats in heat can become distressed.

-The only ways to cease a cat’s heat cycle are spaying and simulating mating.
+The only way to cease a cat’s heat cycle is spaying.
 If you choose not to do this, vocalization is something you’ll have to tolerate.
 Do what you can to make your cat more comfortable during these hormonal surges, as this will reduce the noise your cat makes.

 Why Is My Cat Meowing Non-Stop All of a Sudden?